Export to Great Britain (GB)

 The Food Standards Agency (FSA) also has information about commercially exporting food and feed contained on their website.

 - check whether a suitable export health certificate (gov.uk website) is available.
 Samples of some Export Health Certificates can be found on the Sample Certificates page of the DEFRA website.

-- contact DARD Trade Administration team to confirm if export is currently possible to the country to which you wish to export.
+- contact DAERA Trade Administration team to confirm if export is currently possible to the country to which you wish to export.
 For the product or animal you wish to export on.

 - to better illustrate the Third Country export process, please see below.

 Export of germplasm

 Please use the links below to find out more information about each area of exportation:

 - Export certification for Equine Semen collected after 31 August 2010